balloob/react-sidebar/README.md

 ------------------
 A common use case for a sidebar is to show it automatically when there is enough screen width available.
 This can be achieved using media queries via [`window.matchMedia`][mdn-matchmedia].
 This again has to be integrated into the parent component so you can use the information to make changes to the sidebar and main content.

+For IE9 support you can use https://github.com/paulirish/matchMedia.js/ polyfil.
+[See it in example](http://balloob.github.io/react-sidebar/example/responsive_example.html)

 [mdn-matchmedia]: https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia

 ```javascript